 Our admissions staff is available Monday - Thursday from 8:00 a.m. - 7:00 p.m. and Friday from 9:00 a.m. - 4:00 p.m.
 ET to answer your questions and provide assistance with the admissions process.
 You can reach us by phone at 877-777-9081, e-mail us at firstname.lastname@example.org, or connect with us via Live Chat.

 Research Methods in Homeland Security

-This course examines basic research methods skills for addressing homeland and other security studies problems and issues.
-Students will focus on procedures for conducting qualitative case studies, which is the foundation for most basic security and intelligence research conducted in academic, government, and business circles.
-The course exposes students to concepts in research planning, secondary data collection, and qualitative data analysis methods.
-Further, the course examines how these methods relate to the larger field of social science research.
-This course is required as the first course in the MA in Homeland Security Program.
+This course provides basic research methods skills for addressing homeland security studies problems and issues.
+Students focus on the detailed procedures for conducting qualitative case studies.
+Students become well versed in research planning, secondary data collection, and qualitative data analysis methods and how these methods relate to the larger field of social science research.
+This course prepares students for intermediate and advanced security and intelligence methods.